 4. A professionally prepared, dynamically delivered presentation focused on achieving the outcomes you want with your audience.

 Dr. Matthew Lynch’s Biography

-I am an award winning writer, activist, and the Dean of the School of Education, Psychology and Social Work at Virginia Union University.
+I am an award winning writer, activist, and a former university dean.
 I spent seven years as a K-12 teacher – an experience that gave me an intimate view of the challenges facing genuine education reform.
 Before my current role, I was the chairman of the Department of Elementary/Special Education at Langston University and an Associate Professor of Education.
 Before assuming my position at Langston, I spent three years as an Assistant Professor of Education and Director of Secondary and Social Studies Programs at Widener University.

 Now that I have reached such a position of leadership, I’ve focused the second stage of my career on researching topics related to education reform, the achievement gap, and teacher education.
 What I’ve found is that improving teacher education is an essential component in closing the achievement gap.

 In terms of my platform, I am an established expert in the areas of education policy and reform.
 Since 2013, I have written the blog “Education Futures: Emerging Trends and Technologies in K-12” for Education Week.
 The blog chronicles and reports on educational innovations, technologies and reforms.
 My blog is widely read and my posts normally receive an average of 100,000 views.
 Education Futures can be accessed by clicking this link.

 I am the owner and editor of an online P-20 education magazine entitled The Edvocate.
 The Edvocate website features P-20 education news and opinion that is updated daily, and an opt-in email newsletter (120,000 subscribers).
 The Edvocate can be accesses by clicking the following link.
 Its readership includes 100,000 unique visitors per month, 340,000 visits per month, and 4,800,000 million page views per month.